CrowdHailer/useful-music/manual/workflow.md

 When a pull request to make changes to development is closed the code is deployed to staging.

 #### 9. Open master pull request
 Go to the [repository homepage](https://github.com/CrowdHailer/useful-music) on github.
 On the menu on the right under issues click pull requests.
-Click new pull request. set the base as master and the compair as development.
-Click create new pull request. create pull request.
+Click new pull request. set the base as master and the compare as development.
+Click create new pull request.
+Create pull request.
 You can then review and close this request as in steps #6 and #7.
 (This time dont delete the branch) Once closed the changes will automatically be deployed to production.

 > Cautiousness
 > The second pull request from development to master will be all the same changes as when we were pulling from the feature branch to development.
 Most of the time reviewing this pull request will not be necessary but it is worth having as it will notify of failure.